kingnothinq/synertau_zabbix/README.md

     ```
    When containers are up server starts at [http://0.0.0.0:80](http://0.0.0.0:80).
 You can open it in your browser.

-4. The server can be configured to have the Synertau templates in two ways:
+4. The server can be configured to have the Synertau templates using Postman:
-   - Using a script

-   To configure the Synertau application copy `.env_app.sample` into `.env_app` file in the env_vars folder:
-    ```shell
-    cp .env_app.sample .env_app
-    ```

-   This file contains environment variables that will share their values across the application.
-   The sample file (`.env_app.sample`) contains a set of variables with default values.
-   So it can be configured depending on the environment.

-   Set received access tokens as environment variable values (in `.env_app` file):
-   - `ZABBIX_SERVER` – Zabbix Server URL or IP
-   - `ZABBIX_PORT` – Zabbix Server Port
-   - `ZABBIX_API_KEY` – Given Zabbix API Token (Users -> API Tokens -> Create API token)
-   - `IPERF_SERVER` – Your Iperf Server (used in Scripts)

-   Run `app.py`.

-   - Using Postman collection
    Please read README.md in the `postman` folder.

 ## Documentation